robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 execution of the function body, but calling it and returning needs at least additional 4.7 µs.
 In a real coding situation, observed 6 µs.
-The function drawPixel(), when used to fill the whole screen, takes 9 µs for a call, in contrat to about 1µs the net function body takes for it's task.
+The function drawPixel(), when used to fill the whole screen, takes 9 µs for a call, in contrast to about 1µs the net function body takes for it's task.
-Comparing the same job implemented in Viper or Assembler code, the Viper code is about twices as long and therefore takes about twices as long.
-Nevertheless, it's easier to read & write.
+Comparing the same job implemented in Viper or Assembler code, the Viper code is about twice as long and therefore takes about twice the time.
+But it is easier to read & write.
 Thus, I typically implemented the Viper version first, and then translated the simple ones into Assmbler.

 # Short Version History